pratham87/RESTService/README.md

 		* You can get Unity.postman_collection.json from the project to run all the tests in Postman.
 		* You can import the Unity.postman_collection.json in Postman and run all the tests together.
 		* All tests have localhost:8080 as host:port.
-		* CreateProjects tests will test createProject API as well as set the test data for requestProject API tests.
+		* CreateProject tests will test createProject API as well as set the test data for requestProject API tests.
-		* Once tests are executed it will create projects.txt and projects.log at ${user.home} directory.
+		* Once tests are executed it will create projects.txt and app.log at ${user.home} directory.
 	* TestNG:
 		* Unit tests should execute when you run ```mvn clean install``` command.